 - Click "Next" to view the final screen. - On the final screen, click "Finish" to save your settings, then "Close" to exit the Wizard.

 IKE Phase 1

 If you selected IKE, the following screen is displayed after the Traffic Selector screen.
+This screen sets the parameters for the IKE SA.

-Figure 52: VPN Wizard - IKE Phase 1
+Figure 53: VPN Wizard - IKE Phase 1 Screen